Florida Wrongful Death Lawyer in Palm Coast

 These are complex cases to pursue.
-That is where the experience of Chiumento Dwyer Hertel Grant in handling complicated wrongful death cases can make a significant difference in the outcome.
+That is where an experienced Florida wrongful death lawyer from Chiumento Dwyer Hertel Grant can make a significant difference in the outcome.
 Our nine attorneys collectively have decades of experience handling personal injury and wrongful death claims and are well regarded by our peers in the Florida legal community.
 Our compassionate attorneys are available to listen to your questions and concerns and discuss the appropriate steps to take next.

 The State of Florida allows a wrongful death lawsuit to be brought on behalf of the accident victim’s immediate family, including the spouse, children, parents and other relatives who were dependents of the deceased.